n1ander/kaa/README.md

 - [Python](https://www.python.org/)

 ## Installation
 Python 3 along with pip are needed for this project.
-I leveraged several third parties modules such as pysftp, time, and  itertools to name a few.
+I leveraged several third party modules such as pysftp, time, and  itertools to name a few.

 ## Usage